carlosjln/mad/README.md

     // Is the unique (or global) identifier of the module.
     "id": "module_name"

-    // NOTE: the name of module directories should be alphanumeric and use underscore instead of spaces.
-    // e.g. "module_name", "mod123"

     // Contains the specifications about how the resources of this module should be handled.
     "resources": {
         // Enables cache on all the resources.